 Kynsey M. Creel is a native of New Mexico who graduated in 2014 from Kansas State University with a BA in English Literature and a specialization in Women's Studies and Spanish.
 She is also a recipient of the first awarded Kirmser Undergraduate Research Award for the group category.
 Kynsey has since enrolled in the M.A.
 English program with a focus in Cultural Studies at K-State.

-Amy Vos is a graduate research assistant with the Office of Undergraduate Research & Creative Inquiry.
-Amy is from Iowa and is beginning work on her Master’s degree in the College of Education in Counseling and Student Affairs.
+Amy Vos is a graduate research assistant with the Office of Undergraduate Research & Creative Inquiry (OURCI).
+Amy is from Iowa and is beginning work on her Master’s degree in the College of Education in Counseling and Student Development.
 She works with Developing Scholars and OURCI student ambassadors as well as with event planning for all programs in the OURCI.
 Amy has worked in residence life and was a member of the women’s basketball team at Grand View University in Iowa where she earned National Association of Intercollegiate Athletics Scholar Athlete Honors and was an Academic All-American.